bazad/blanket/README.md

 it.
 However, Ian McDowell wrote a [great article][Multi-Process iOS App Using NSExtension] describing how to use the private `NSExtension` API to launch and communicate with an app extension process.
 I've used an almost identical strategy here.
-The only difference is that we need to communicate a Mach port to the app extension process, which involves setting up a dummy service in launchd to which the app extension connects.
+The only difference is that we need to communicate a Mach port to the app extension process, which involves registering a dummy service with launchd to which the app extension connects.

 [Multi-Process iOS App Using NSExtension]: https://ianmcdowell.net/blog/nsextension/

-### Keeping the freed port free in launchd
+### Preventing port reuse in launchd

-One challenge you would notice if you ran the exploit this way is that occasionally you would not be able to reacquire the freed port.
+One challenge you would notice if you ran the exploit as described is that occasionally you would not be able to reacquire the freed port.
 The reason for this is that the kernel tracks a process's free IPC entries in a freelist, and so a just-freed port name will be reused (with a different generation number) when a new port is allocated in the IPC table.
 Thus, we will only reallocate the port name we want if launchd doesn't reuse that IPC entry slot for another port first.